Quality of Life in Out-of-Home Care

 Medical

-Meet the medical needs of the child by scheduling routine physical and dental exams.
+Meet the medical needs of the child, including preventative care, by promptly scheduling routine physical and dental exams.
 Provide on-going care, as deemed necessary.
+Allow youth 12 years of age or older to choose their own health care provider whenever feasible.

 Education